vivaria/edisonrul.ing/README.md

 *   Tributing "Zero Gardna" is a cost to activate the effect.
 *   You cannot activate this card during the Damage Step.
-*   Monsters Summoned to your side of the field after the activation of "Zero Gardna's" effect will also be protected by it.
+*   Monsters Summoned to your side of the field after the activation of "Zero Gardna"'s effect will also be protected by it.

 ## ZERO GRAVITY